redis/ioredis/README.md

   Elapsed: 61,807.57 ms
 ```

-However since there are many factors that can impact the benchmark, results may be different in your server([#25](https://github.com/luin/ioredis/issues/25)).
+However, since there are many factors that can impact the benchmark, results may be different on your server ([#25](https://github.com/luin/ioredis/issues/25)).
 You can find the code at `benchmarks/*.js` and run it yourself using `npm run bench`.

 # Running tests